Physics A Level

 It has brought anti-matter to our hospitals and radioactivity into pharmacy.
 If you find yourself wanting to understand more deeply how stuff works, why we have phenomena like red skies at night or why space junk is a huge issue for our future, then Physics A level is for you.

-6/B in Mathematics; grade 6-6 in Double Science (or 6/B or above in both GCSE Core and Additional Science).
-If you are studying Triple Science you need at least a grade 6/B in the related science and in one other science subject.
+• Grades 6-6 or above in GCSE Combined Science.
+If you are studying Triple Science you will need a minimum of grade 6 in the related science and grade 6 in one other science subject.

 We start the course with a look at particle physics and we see how this field has led to new technologies in healthcare.
 From quantum physics we then return to a study of mechanics and an understanding of the forces, motion and energy that are involved in our modern transportation systems.
 Light is our probe for understanding the places we cannot reach, supernovae and neutron stars.
 We explore the nature of electromagnetic radiation and its wave and particle-like properties.
 All our technology depends on us being able to produce, send and utilise electrical energy.
 The first year of the course introduces the electrical circuits and the novel components that lie behind our tech-savvy lives.